 Professional Services Automation (PSA) software is designed to help streamline operations within your IT business.
-It is your central repository for information and acts as the key operating system of your business spanning across all departments.
+It is your central repository for information and acts as the key operating system of your business spanning all departments.

 Here are some of the professional services automation mistakes you might want to avoid: